 PACE Research Fellows are committed to furthering the SU and PACE mission statements through production and dissemination of scholarship related to public affairs, civic engagement, and citizenship education.

 Expectations for PACE Research Fellows include:

-- Use existing PACE data collection tools and protocols in
+- Use existing PACE data collection tools and protocols in exploration of research questions

 - Disseminate findings in appropriate off-campus forums, including at least one regional/national conference or external publication

 - Prepare two-page summary of work completed during Fellowship